 Recite letter sequences out loud.
-Just as spelling bee contestants do, reciting a string of letters out loud can help us learn to spell a particularly difficult word.
-That’s because the human brain likes sequences and using our ears is a helpful strategy when visual memory fails.
+Just as spelling bee contestants do, reciting a string of letters out loud can help you learn to spell a particularly difficult word.
+That’s because the human brain likes sequences and using your ears is a helpful strategy when visual memory fails.

 Practice typing the word.
 TTRS helps you learn to spell with your fingers through touch-typing.
 Incorporating a multi-sensory technique aids kinetic learners in logging letter sequences through the movement of their hands.
 The program also provides immediate feedback and self-correction, which through practice helps to get the correct spelling into long-term memory.

 Write the word on paper.
 Writing a word out multiple times not only creates a strong visual memory but a physical memory as well.
-If we can automatize the spelling of a word, in the same way we do the dialling of a telephone number, we can save space in our memory for harder spelling sequences that require more deliberate attention.
+If you can automatize the spelling of a word, in the same way you do the dialling of a telephone number, you can save space in your memory for harder spelling sequences that require more deliberate attention.